el-sapo/zoragm-ios/README.md

 Installation:

-The project uses COCOAPODS to install dependencies. https://guides.cocoapods.org/using/getting-started.html
+The project uses COCOAPODS to manage dependencies. https://guides.cocoapods.org/using/getting-started.html

 Once you set up cocoapods (and run pod install) open the workspace and you should be all set to run the project